marklogic-community/marklogic-unit-test/_pages/welcome.md

 - Testing ensures that new code does not reintroduce old bugs
 - Unit tests allow you to easily automate the tedious job of careful testing

-ml-unit-test includes the original Roxy unit test framework for MarkLogic and provides a few new features:
+marklogic-unit-test includes the original Roxy unit test framework for MarkLogic and provides a few new features:

 1. A REST endpoint for listing and running unit tests
 1. A small Java library for integrating MarkLogic unit tests into existing test frameworks like JUnit